muratcakmak/blog.muratcakmak.github.io/_posts/2016-04-11-Functional-Swift-For-Loop-Alternatives.md

 var arr = Array(str.characters)
 {% endhighlight %}

-I have written all code in playground.
-And I have also used their example.
+I wrote all of this code in playgrounds.
+I have also used their example.

 {% highlight swift %}
 //Looping n times